HenrikBengtsson/future.BatchJobs/README.md

 **(TO DO: Indexed environments are not yet implemented)**

-If _indexed subsetting_ is needed, one can instead use an _indexed environment_, e.g.
+If _indexed subsetting_ is needed for assignments, one can instead use an _indexed environment_, e.g.
 ```r
 x <- idxenv()
 for ii in 1:3) {